AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58375-wrong-youtube-api-key-configuration-causes-an-error-when-adding-a-youtube-video-at-the-store-view-level.md

 ## Issue

-Wrong YouTube API Key configuration causes an error when adding a YouTube video at the store view level.
+Wrong YouTube API key configuration causes an error when adding a YouTube video at the store view level.

 <u>Steps to reproduce</u>: